Provable Convex Co-clustering of Tensors: Simulation Studies

 where $\circ$ denotes the outer product.
 We then added varying levels of Gaussian noise to the $\T{U}^*$ to generate the observed data tensor.
 We consider two different types of factor matrices.
 As shown in \Fig{factorMats_cpd}, one shape consists of two half-moon clusters \citep{HockingJoulinBachEtAl2011, Chi2015, Tan2015} while the other shape contains a bullseye, similar to the two-circles shape studied by \cite{ng2002spectral} and \cite{Tan2015}.
 In either case, the triangles in \Fig{factorMats_cpd} correspond to the first 40 rows of $\M{A}$, whereas the circles correspond to the second 40 rows of $\M{A}$.
 Note that this data generating mechanism should favor the CPD+$k$-means method.

 \Fig{cpd_sim_results} shows the simulation results for using the CP model with these two non-convex shapes generating the data.
-The in

-The discrepancy in performance between the CoCo estimator and CPD+$k$-means is quite large.
+The discrepancy in performance between the CoCo estimator and the other two methods is quite large.
 The CoCo estimator almost perfectly identifies the true co-clusters.
-In contrast, CPD+$k$-means performs very poorly, even when the noise variance is small.
-The poor performance of CPD+$k$-means is not a complete surprise as other have noted the difficulty that $k$-means methods have in recovering non-convex clusters \citep{ng2002spectral, HockingJoulinBachEtAl2011, Tan2015}.
+In contrast, both CPD+$k$-means and CoTeC perform very poorly, even when the noise variance is small.
+The poor performance of CPD+$k$-means and CoTeC are not completely surprising as other have noted the difficulty that $k$-means methods have in recovering non-convex clusters \citep{ng2002spectral, HockingJoulinBachEtAl2011, Tan2015}.
 These results give us some assurances that the CoCo estimator is able to still perform well even under some model misspecification since the true co-clusters do not have a checkerbox pattern.